 Surrounded by an opulence of technical innovation and flashy pitches, the Centre for BOLD Cities organised a seminar on big data for vulnerable urban groups at the annual Accenture Innovation Awards.
-Working together with the Rotterdam Knowledge Lab Urban Data, researchers presented four projects which focus on vulnerable groups in the city and use big, open and/or linked data in their research.
+Working together with the Rotterdam Knowledge Lab Urban Data, researchers presented on four projects that focus on vulnerable groups in the city and use big, open and/or linked data in their research.
 Each project explores if and how big data can improve the situation of urban youth, people on benefits and the working poor.

 Liesbet van Zoonen, academic director of the Centre for BOLD Cities, kicked off the event by elaborating on the range and the amount of data that cities already have and may well use more extensively.
 On the other hand, Van Zoonen warned, big data is subject to various ethical and epistemological issues.
 "The underlying idea that big data will provide a certain truth is a fallacy," she said.